emqx/blog/en/202004/store-mqtt-messages-to-the-opentsdb.md

 ## Example

-In the EMQ X management console **WebSocket** page, publish the message in the above format to the topic `sample`, the message will be parsed and stored in the `measurement` corresponding to the OpenTSDB `udp` database.
+In the EMQX management console **WebSocket** page, publish the message in the above format to the topic `sample`, the message will be parsed and stored in the `measurement` corresponding to the OpenTSDB `udp` database.

 ## Summary